 Valuation & negotiation: How should we share the effort and rewards?

 Valuing the benefits of an alliance is an iterative process.
-In arriving at the decision to ally, a systematic approach such as we recommended in chapters 5 and 6, would already have made at least some approximate estimates of the value to the company from acquiring vs. allying vs. organic growth.
+In arriving at the decision to ally, a systematic approach such as we recommended in sections 5 and 6, would already have made at least some approximate estimates of the value to the company from acquiring vs. allying vs. organic growth.
 Once the alliance alternative has been finalized and a target has been shortlisted, we may use those estimates as a starting point and refine them.

 Synergies in alliances fall into the usual 4C’s: Consolidation, Combination, Customization and Connection.
 A rigorous method to estimate the value of these synergies is through the Net Present Value of future cash flows of both the partners after taking into account the effects of synergies between them (as well as the costs of extracting them).
-The Appendix to Chapter 2 provides details on how to value synergies using value drivers and discounted cash flows.
+The Appendix to Section 2 provides details on how to value synergies using value drivers and discounted cash flows.

 Integration costs refer to the costs of making the organizational changes across the partners to integrate activities and extract synergies.
 In alliances, these costs are likely to be, for the most part, dependent on the kind of synergies being extracted; they may be thought of as a tax that eats into the value of the synergy.
-As we noted in Chapter 2, we can make some informed conjectures about the differences between the integration costs (as a percentage of synergy value) as well as the uncertainty associated with each type of synergy.
+As we noted in Section 2, we can make some informed conjectures about the differences between the integration costs (as a percentage of synergy value) as well as the uncertainty associated with each type of synergy.

-In chapter 5 we described how the anticipated costs of restructuring and ensuring compatibility influences the choice between acquisition and alliance.
+In section 5 we described how the anticipated costs of restructuring and ensuring compatibility influences the choice between acquisition and alliance.
 These costs are independent of the magnitude of synergies in the relationship.
 Unlike in M&A, there are fewer synergy independent integration costs in an alliance.
 Synergy independent costs of integration depend on the scale and age of the target organization.
 All else being equal, larger and older organizations, regardless of the nature of the synergies involved in the deal, will require greater efforts to convert their systems and processes to be compatible with the acquirer, and to separate and divest unwanted assets.
 These costs are largely avoided in a strategic alliance, so that valuing an alliance is largely restricted to valuing synergies and integration costs (as a fraction of the former).

 When negotiating an M&A, how the value of synergies (net of integration costs) is to be split between the partners in the form of an acquisition premium is often the most important point of negotiation, as the acquirer can unilaterally decide how to organize the combined entity.
 In contrast, when negotiating an alliance, the parties also need to jointly decide how to organize the alliance.
 This is because an alliance is a temporary, lateral organization.
 Finally, the negotiation process also shapes expectations about the partner’s likelihood of collaboration.
 We examine these ideas in detail below: